The Sunset Marquis Hotel | 1980s Brings Free Shampoo for Steven Tyler

 West Hollywood is the place for the souls that seek to live big, proud, and out loud.
-It is a place built by and for the creative and extravagant, people like Steven Tyler, Cindi Lauper, and the Beastie Boys.
-WeHo is a fiercely proud city and excellent at throwing parties to celebrate itself and its people!
-West Hollywood’s favorite bacchanalia – the L.A.
-Pride Parade – had a novel, historical twist this past year.
-On June 11th, 2017, the West Hollywood parade returned to her roots, and we marched for human rights, as Hollywood and West Hollywood had done at the parade’s inception in the ’70s.
-There was also, of course, a pride parade this year, because tradition is tradition, and any tradition in WeHo that dates back to the 1970s cannot be ignored.
+It is a place built by and for the creative and extravagant.
+People like Steven Tyler, Cindi Lauper and the Beastie Boys.
+WeHo is a fiercely proud city and excellent at throwing parties to celebrate itself and it’s people!
+West Hollywood’s favorite bacchanalia, gay pride parade, had a novel, historical twist this past year.
+On June 11th, 2017, the West Hollywood parade returned to her roots, and we marched for human rights, as Hollywood and West Hollywood had done at the parade’s inception in the 70s.
+There was, of course, also a pride parade last year, because tradition is tradition.
+And any tradition in WeHo that dates back to the 1970s cannot be ignored.

 Rock and Roll Tradition

 That includes the historical tradition of rock and roll at the Sunset Marquis.
-Simply watch Rod Stewart’s “Tonight I’m Yours,” which was shot at the Sunset Marquis, for evidence of the hotel’s thriving presence in the ’80s.
-Ronald Reagan was elected, and the hardcore punk scene rose to prominence on the Strip.
-Hip-hop and hair metal also scribbled ferociously in the guestbook at the Sunset Marquis.
-An ’80s ad for the hotel featured the waist-length hair of four rock stars and stated, “Free Shampoo.
+Simply watch Rod Stewart’s “Tonight I’m Yours,” which was shot at the Sunset Marquis, for evidence of the hotel’s thriving presence in the 80s.
+Ronald Reagan was elected, and the hardcore punk scene rose to prominence on the Strip; hip-hop also scribbled ferociously in the guestbook at the Sunset Marquis, as well as hair metal.
+An 80s ad for the hotel featured waist-length hair of four rock stars and stated: “Free Shampoo.
 Unique.
-Even by Hollywood Standards.”
+Even by Hollywood Standards”.

-However, not even the cult-like guests that sought the Sunset Marquis as an almost holy destination could prevent the hotel from confronting two issues:
+However, not even the cult following guests that sought the Sunset Marquis as an almost holy destination could prevent the hotel from confronting two issues:

 Mark Rosenthal Moves Forward